Singapore stocks drop, SIA takes a beating

 Singapore Airlines (SIA) took a beating as analysts downgraded the stock ahead of its full year results.
 It closed at S$3.81, down 19 Singapore cents, or 4.75 per cent.

 Nomura cut its SIA target to S$3.80, from S$4.34, forecasting substantial losses of S$1.6 billion for FY2021 ending March.
-Citi Research, too, has downgraded SIA to a ‘sell’ from a ‘buy’ on the dilutive impact to shareholders following the airline’s S$5.3 billion rights offering and its potential issue of up to S$9.7 billion 10-year mandatory convertible bonds.
-The US research house expects ongoing losses in FY2021 and depressed return on equity to drag SIA shares lower.
+Citi Research, too, has downgraded SIA to a “sell” from a “buy” on the dilutive impact to shareholders following the airline’s massive fund raising exercise.
+The US research house expects continued losses in FY2021 and depressed return on equity to weigh on the stock.

 BT is now on Telegram!